-Youth Registration Click the button for online registration OR fill out and return with payment this Youth Registration Form
+Youth Registration Click the button for online registration OR fill out and return with deposit this Youth Registration Form

 Teams are accepted into league on a first come, first served basis with current teams having priority.

-$279 due, in full, prior to your first scheduled game. $119 for goalies.
+Adult League Fee: $289 due, in full, prior to your first scheduled game. $129 for goalies.
+Effective as of 7-1-22 hockey late fee of $50 will be added to any player who has not paid before they play.
+This applies to all divisions, and teams including IDC and 35+.
 There will be no refunds for missed games, including missed games due to injury.

-Play in a second league and get $70 off your second league fee ($209 for your second team)!
+Adult Multi-League Discount: Play in a second league and get $70 off your second league fee ($219 for your second team)!
 Take advantage of our early bird discount and save $140 on your total fees for the two leagues.
-The early bird rate for your first team is $239, and $179 for your second team.
-The league fee for goalies, playing on a second team is $50.
+The early bird rate for your first team is $249, and $189 for your second team.
+The league fee for goalies, playing on a second team is $60.
 Applies to the Adult Gold, Silver, and Bronze leagues.

 SESSION AND GAME DURATION

 All Sessions are 15 games plus at least 1 playoff game.
 Games are 55 minutes.

 See our 35+ Draft League Page for league information